-Rosmarinus officinalis Linn is a kind of medicinal and edible homologous plant, which is popular in the Mediterranean region with a significant effect on mind tranquilization, anti-oxidation, and metabolic improvement.
-However, the hypolipidemic and mechanism of rosemary ethanol extract (RO) and their metabolites are less known.
+Rosmarinus officinalis Linn. is a kind of medicinal and edible homologous plant, which is popular in the Mediterranean region with a significant effect on mind tranquilization, anti-oxidation, and metabolic improvement.
+However, the hypolipidemic effects and mechanism of rosemary ethanol extract (RO) and their metabolites are less known.
 In this study, the hypolipidemic effects of RO and its active compounds were clarified.
-The results showed that RO, rosmarinic acid (RA) and carnosic acid (CA) significantly reduced the contents of liver triglyceride (TG), total cholesterol (TC), free fatty acids (FFA) and improved cell hypertrophy, vacuolation, and cell necrosis in liver of orotic acid induced non-alcoholic fatty liver disease (NAFLD) model rats.
-The mechanism and related pathways of RO and its main metabolites against lipid disorder was related to the up-regulation of the phosphorylation of adenosine 5′-monophosphate(AMP)-activated protein kinase (AMPK) and inhibition of the sterol regulatory element binding protein-1c (SREBP-1c) cracking into the nuclear, following down-regulation of fatty acid synthesis.
-In conclusion, our study demonstrates that RA and CA, as effective basis of RO, targeted drug for improving NAFLD, needs further study.
+The results showed that RO, rosmarinic acid (RA) and carnosic acid (CA) significantly reduced the contents of liver triglyceride (TG), total cholesterol (TC), free fatty acids (FFA) and improved cell hypertrophy, vacuolation, and cell necrosis in the liver of orotic acid induced non-alcoholic fatty liver disease (NAFLD) model rats.
+The mechanism and related pathways of RO and its main metabolites against lipid disorder were related to the up-regulation of the phosphorylation of adenosine 5′-monophosphate(AMP)-activated protein kinase (AMPK) and the inhibition of the sterol regulatory element binding protein-1c (SREBP-1c) cracking into the nucleus, following the down-regulation of fatty acid synthesis.
+In conclusion, our study demonstrates that RA and CA are active substances of RO, and provides scientific evidence to support functional food product development for improving NAFLD.